Icelandic independence movement

-The Icelandic independence movement (Icelandic: Sjálfstæðisbarátta Íslendinga) was the collective effort made by Icelanders to achieve self-determination and independence from the Kingdom of Denmark throughout the 19th and early 20th century.
+The Icelandic independence movement (Icelandic: Sjálfstæðisbarátta Íslendinga) was the successful collective effort made by Icelanders to achieve self-determination and independence from the Kingdom of Denmark throughout the 19th and early 20th century.

-Iceland received a constitution and limited home rule in 1874.
-A minister for Icelandic affairs was appointed to the Danish cabinet in 1904.
-Full independence was granted in 1918 through the Danish-Icelandic Act of Union.
-This was followed by the severance of all ties to Denmark with the declaration of the republic in 1944.
+Iceland's transition toward independence began in 1874 with its first constitution and limited home rule, followed by the 1904 appointment of a dedicated minister for Icelandic affairs within the Danish cabinet.
+Sovereignty was formally expanded under the Danish–Icelandic Act of Union in 1918, which established Iceland as a sovereign state in free association through a personal union with the Danish king.

+While this arrangement granted significant autonomy, Denmark retained control over Iceland's foreign affairs and defense interests.
+The final severance of these ties occurred during the occupation of Denmark by Nazi Germany, culminating in a 1944 referendum.
+Voters overwhelmingly supported the dissolution of the monarchy, leading to the declaration of a republic and the achievement of full independence.

 Background

 Through the signing of the Old Covenant in 1262, following the civil strife of the Age of the Sturlungs, Icelanders had relinquished sovereignty to Haakon IV, King of Norway.
 Iceland remained under Norwegian kingship until 1380, when the death of Olav IV of Norway extinguished the Norwegian male royal line.
 Norway (and thus Iceland) then became part of the Kalmar Union with Sweden and Denmark, in which Denmark was the dominant power.

 While attempts have been made to find evidence of pre-19th century nationalist sentiments, not much comprehensive evidence has been found of nationalism as it is understood today.

 Portrait of Jónas Hallgrímsson, contributor to Fjölnir.